TrenchBoot/TrenchBoot.github.io/docs/user-docs/install_aem.md

 ![](../img/qubes_aem_install.png)

 After that, reboot the platform.
-On first boot you will be asked for SRK password, followed by another question for disk encryption password, after which a screen mentioning absent secret file will be shown:
+On first boot you will be asked for the SRK password, followed by another question for disk encryption password, after which a screen mentioning absent secret file will be shown: